Actindo-AG/Documentation/Payments/Operation/04_ManageCancellationsChargebacks.md

 #### Prerequisites

 The status of a cancellation and chargeback transaction is **not** success.
-In case of success, the cancellation and chargeback has already been further processed and is available under the *Confirmations* menu entry. <!----Stefan, ist das richtig oder ist es unter Refund?>
+In case of success, the cancellation and chargeback has already been further processed and is available under the *Confirmations* menu entry. <!---Stefan, ist das richtig oder ist es unter Refund? -->

 #### Procedure